GourabSanyal/auth-app/README.md

 Following the steps mentioned previously until the 4th point, run `npm run web` to create a web build.

-You may be prompted to install additional dependencies such as `react-router-dom` and a few more.
+You may be prompted to install additional dependencies such as `react-router-dom`,`webpack-dev-server@~3.11.0`, `@expo/webpack-config@`.
 You can install these dependencies manually and then run the web build again.